xeodou/go-sqlcipher/README.md

 ### Alpine

-When building in an `alpine` container run the following command before building.
+When building in an `alpine` container  run the following command before building:

 ```
 apk add --update gcc musl-dev